IIIF/cookbook-recipes/recipe/0036-composition-from-multiple-images/index.md

 # Related recipes

-* [Choice with Image Services][0033].
+* [Multiple choice of images in a single view][0033].
 The Châteauroux example above could also be modeled as a Choice, if the intent is to offer the user control of which resources are visible.
-* [Foldouts][0035].
+* [Foldouts, Flaps and Maps][0035].
 In the Châteauroux example shown in the pictures on this page, the two images are aligned to the same Canvas.
 For a large map that folds out to a much bigger view, the unfolded version would be a different Canvas, because it does not represent the same spatial view.